kenjican/9256Vibrator/README.md

 solution: DO NOT get power from raspberry.
 Use an isolate power supplyu for speaker.

 (12):how to detect whether U8256,vibrator is power off?
 U8256 ,vibrator wont fire error even power is off
 solution: might event once work?
+No,it's complex.
+Add a boolean to U8256.write and U8256.on('data',function) to varify if got data feedback

+(13):3.5mm jack audio noise like 'hissss'
+solution: no

+(14): To fit all devices with different resoltuion,screen size
+solution: responsive web design

 Idea:
 (1)Seperate all the controller ,vibrator into single file.
 Setup.json is a configuration file for integrating all the parts.